mitric-lab/programming_theochem/src/psets/pset_02.md

 ```python
 {{#include ../codes/psets/02/sol_3bc.py:atoms_in_water}}
 ```
-You may have notices that the bond angle $\angle_{\mathrm{HOH}}$ is
+You may have noticed that the bond angle $\angle_{\mathrm{HOH}}$ is
 $90^{\circ}$ in this geometry, which is certainly not optimal.

 **(b) Optimise the geometry of the water molecule listed above using the total energy as the objective function.**

-_Hint: Start by defining a function which takes the [flattened](https://numpy.org/doc/stable/reference/generated/numpy.ndarray.flatten.html) coordinate array (which should have 9 elements) as its first argument and everything else you need to construct a molecule as remaining arguments.
+_Hint: Start by defining a function that takes the [flattened](https://numpy.org/doc/stable/reference/generated/numpy.ndarray.flatten.html) coordinate array (which should have 9 elements) as its first argument and everything else you need to construct a molecule as the remaining arguments.
 This function should construct a molecule using the coordinates you provide and calculate the total energy as its return value.
 Afterwards, call `minimize` on this function using the coordinates given in problem 1 as an initial guess._